-In case of a true diverticulum, all wall layers are affected, even the muscularis.
-The protrusion often arises through tension from outside, in the course of scarred or inflammatory changes that can be found e.g. with tuberculosis or lymphadenitis.
+In the case of a true diverticulum, all the wall layers are affected, even the muscularis.
+The protrusion often occurs due to tension from outside as seen in scarring or inflammatory changes (e.g., tuberculosis or lymphadenitis).

-In this case, only mucosa and submucosa evert to the outside through a weak spot in the muscle layer.
+For a false diverticulum (or pseudodiverticulum), only the mucosa and submucosa evert to the outside through a weak spot in the muscle layer.
 The reason for this is increased intraluminal pressure.

-They correspond to the above-mentioned “true diverticula” and are usually found on the level of tracheal bifurcation.
-They are therefore also referred to as bifurcation diverticula or para-bronchial diverticula.
+Traction diverticula are true diverticula and are usually found at the level of the tracheal bifurcation.
+They also are referred to as bifurcation diverticula or parabronchial diverticula.

-- Laimer triangle (= longitudinal muscle-free zone on the upper esophagus)
+- Laimer triangle (longitudinal muscle-free zone in the upper esophagus)

-- Killian triangle (= muscle weak area between Pars obliqua and Pars fundiformis of the cricopharyngeal muscle of the dorsal hypopharynx): Strictly speaking, this is really a diverticulum of the hypopharynx, although it is usually dealt with in context with the esophagus.
+- Killian triangle (muscle-weak area between the oblique and fundiform parts of the cricopharyngeal muscle of the dorsal hypopharynx).
+This is really a diverticulum of the hypopharynx, although it is usually dealt within the context of the esophagus.
 Diverticula in the area of the Killian triangle are also known as Zenker’s diverticula.

-- Above the diaphragm: This is called an epiphrenic diverticulum.
+- Above the diaphragm, it is called an epiphrenic diverticulum

 Epidemiology of Zenker’s Diverticulum